 Interviews and Negotiations: Doing It Right

 Ask questions and show that you really care, not just about your responsibilities or salary, but about the client’s business as well.
-The company will appreciate your initiative and attention to details.
-Once again, strong communication skills might be one of your most powerful weapons at an interview.
+The company will appreciate your initiative and attention to detail.
+Once again, strong communication skills might be one of your most powerful weapons in an interview.